-Be Safe.
-Summer on Cape Cod is Here.
-School’s out and summer on Cape Cod equals car, motorcycle, pedestrian and bicycle accidents.
+Be Safe It’s always busy on Cape Cod and with ever-increasing motor and pedestrian traffic comes car, motorcycle, pedestrian and bicycle accidents.
 Driving aware and abiding by the rules of the Massachusetts roads is nice start.
 Traffic quadruples, the highways from the Bourne and Sagamore Bridges are packed every Friday, Saturday and Sunday and the […]

 A rollover accident involving a van on I-495 claimed the lives of two people and injured four others.
 The accident happened on Sept.
 8 around 6:55 a.m. in Merrimac.

 Each year, many people are killed or injured in motor vehicle accidents in Massachusetts.
 While the number of fatalities around the country had been decreasing for some time, a report shows that the number of deaths caused by motor vehicle accidents increased in 2015.

 Authorities say that on Aug.
 18, a Massachusetts woman driving a Mercedes-Benz in downtown Boston struck three pedestrians, causing them to be pinned under her vehicle.
 Instead of attempting to help the victims, she fled from the scene.

 A 24-year-old woman in Massachusetts was pronounced dead on Aug.
 4 after she was involved in a collision with a dump truck.
 The fatal crash happened in Deerfield while the woman was driving a Toyota pickup truck along Route 116.
 At around 12:30 p.m., there was a collision between the woman’s pickup truck and a dump truck filled with asphalt.

 Massachusetts residents may have heard about Tesla’s Autopilot software, the autonomous technology that is supposed to help prevent accidents.
 Though the Autopilot feature on Tesla vehicles is designed to thwart collisions with other vehicles, there have been multiple news stories about incidents when the technology failed.